-Tracing data can be obtained via the debug interface, or via the external bus interface for increased performance.
+Tracing of data can be obtained via the debug interface, or via the external bus interface for increased performance.

-Tracing of program execution is supported by the XE166 Family emulation device.
+Tracing of program execution is supported by the XC2000 Family emulation device.
+With this device the DAP can operate on clock rates of up to 20 MHz.